notasausage/pi-hole-unbound-wireguard/README.md

 ```
 inet 192.168.x.x netmask 255.255.255.0 broadcast 192.168.x.255
 ```
 Where `192.168.x.x` is the IP address of the Raspberry Pi (I've obfuscated this for privacy reasons).
-If you see a line that starts with `inet6` instead, then your device is configured to use IPv6 instead of IPv4.
+If you see a line that starts with `inet6`, then your device is configured to use IPv6 as well:
 ```
 inet6 feXX::XXXX:XXX:XXXX:XXXX prefixlen 64 scopeid 0x20<link>
 ```